 If you followed all of the steps, the Standard library now contains a module named Recorded, which contains the EnterMyName macro, as shown in Figure 302.
-When OOo creates a new module, it automatically adds the macro named Main; as seen in Figure 302.
+When OOo creates a new module, it automatically adds the macro named Main.

 Running the macro